Let's start with Audio Soundbites 14 and go in order from there.

 Not in any really great numbers.

-First question from Stephanopoulos was on uh abortion.
+First question from Stephanopoulos was on abortion.

 Not lately.

-Um after going back and forth on Sam Brownbeck's ad attacking Mitt Romney for his uh abortion position.
+After going back and forth on Sam Brownback's ad attacking Mitt Romney for his abortion position, Romney gets a little bit angry about this.

-I was pro-choice and I am pro-life.
+I was pro-choice, and I am pro-life.

-And I'm tired of a truthful.
+And I'm tired of a pretty truthful position.

-Governor Ron YouTube, and look for the governor what he says himself.
+Governor, YouTube, and look for the governor what he says himself.

-You can go back to YouTube and look at what I said in 1994.
+Governor Romney, you can go back to YouTube and look at what I said in 1994.

 I never said I was pro-choice, but my position was effectively pro-choice.